Running A Business

 Table of Contents

-For many business owners, this need for cash is a catch-22: you need money to pay for equipment and inventory, but you can’t make money without the equipment and inventory.
+For many business owners, the need for cash is a catch-22: you need money to pay for equipment and inventory, but you can’t make money without the equipment and inventory.
 As a result, would-be entrepreneurs turn to various funding methods to get the capital needed to cover expenses until they start generating revenue from the business itself.

 You have multiple options available as you seek funding for your business.
 Each of these options comes with different pros and cons depending on your budget and goals for growth.

 • Work with private investors.
 Angel investors and venture capitalists are always looking for the “next great idea.”
-Some investors won’t expect payment for a few years as your business grows, giving you the flexibility you need to spend that money.
+Some investors won’t expect payment for a few years as your business grows, giving you the flexibility you need to spend money.
 However, they may want regular reports on your performance and can also request a say in the decision-making process because of their shareholder status.

 • Bootstrap your business.
 Bootstrapping occurs when you pull funds from your own pocket to start a business and operate that company as lean as possible.
 With this type of funding, you won’t have additional fees or interest to repay—but few people have the liquid capital on hand to cover all of their costs for the first few years.